 3. Rimowa (800-2000$)

-Rimowa used to offer a basic 5-year warranty, but since 2022, they’ve started offering a limited lifetime warranty.
+Rimowa used to offer a basic 5-year warranty, but since 2022, they’ve now started offering a limited lifetime warranty, which is a bit better.
 Essentially, it covers any physical defect, except accidents, misuse, and damage by third parties.

-So to sum up, Rimowa still makes very durable suitcases, but they’re marked up a bit too high.Shop Rimowa on Amazon
+So to sum up, Rimowa still makes very durable suitcases, but they’re marked up fairly high.Shop Rimowa on Amazon

 4. Tumi (500$-1200$)